 2. Easy Access

 Mt.
 Adams Horse Camp is located just north of the town of Trout Lake, on the south side of Mt.
 Adams.
-Whether you live in SW Washington or NW Oregon, it’s an easy, scenic drive to reach the horse camp.
+Whether you live in southwest Washington or northwest Oregon, it’s an easy, scenic drive to reach the horse camp.